Home Blog

 How Pregnancy Affects Your Sleep

-The changes that your body experiences during pregnancy could be a lot, and later on, the final weeks could cause some difficulties in sleeping.
+The changes that your body experiences during the prenatal period can be overwhelming, and later on, the final weeks could cause some difficulties with getting restful nights.

 Introduction